torquest/GetCleanData/codebook.md

 ---

 ## Project Description
-The objective of the project is to create a tidy data set
+The objective of the project is to create a tidy data set from the various files created by the Samsung wearable devices.
+It consists of activity types and subjects grouped as Test and Train.
+The assignment involved combining the files and creating another dataset which calculates the mean for the measure by activity and subject.

 ##Study design and data processing

 ###Collection of the raw data
-Description of how the data was collected.
+The raw data files were downloaded from the location https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The file was downloaded and unzipped to a directory and then the processing is done on it.
+There are 6 activity types and 561 types of features in the raw files.
+The test and train files are separate before working on them.

 ###Notes on the original (raw) data
 Some additional notes (if avaialble, otherwise you can leave this section out).